Inorganic peroxide: Transition metal peroxides

 Peroxide is a common ligand in metal complexes.
 Within the area of transition metal dioxygen complexes, O2(2-) functions as a bidentate ligand.
-Some complexes have only peroxide ligands, for example, chromium(VI) oxide peroxide (CrO2)2O).
-Similarly, molybdate reacts in alkaline media with peroxide to form red peroxomolybdate Mo(O2)4(2-).
-The reaction of hydrogen peroxide with aqueous titanium(IV) gives a brightly colored peroxy complex that is a useful test for titanium as well as hydrogen peroxide.
 Many transition metal dioxygen complexes are best described as adducts of peroxide.
+Some complexes mix oxide and peroxide ligands: for example, chromium(VI) oxide peroxide (CrO2)2O).
+Others have only peroxide ligands: molybdate reacts in alkaline media with peroxide to form red peroxomolybdate Mo(O2)4(2-).
+The reaction of hydrogen peroxide with aqueous titanium(IV) gives a brightly orange-red colored peroxy complex that is a useful test for titanium as well as hydrogen peroxide.

 Applications

 Many inorganic peroxides are used for bleaching textiles and paper and as a bleaching additive to detergents and cleaning products.
 The increasing environmental concerns resulted in the preference of peroxides over chlorine-based compounds and a sharp increase in the peroxide production.
 The past use of perborates as additives to detergents and cleaning products has been largely replaced by percarbonates.
 The use of peroxide compounds in detergents is often reflected in their trade names; for example, Persil is a combination of the words perborate and silicate.

 Some peroxide salts release oxygen upon reaction with carbon dioxide.
 This reaction is used in generation of oxygen from exhaled carbon dioxide on submarines and spaceships.
 Sodium or lithium peroxides are preferred in space applications because of their lower molar mass and therefore higher oxygen yield per unit weight.